Shivam-75/Shivam-75/README.md

 - 🤝 Client Project [Pathology Management System](https://pathology-project-h8k5.vercel.app/)

-- 👨‍💻 All of my projects are available at [https://portfolios-ss-projects-38a3890a.vercel.app/](https://portfolios-ss-projects-38a3890a.vercel.app/)
+- 👨‍💻 All of my projects are available at [Portfolio](https://new-portfolios-orcin.vercel.app/)

-- 📝 I regularly write articles on [Blood Link](Blood Link)

 - 📫 How to reach me **shivam6386000621@gmail.com**